saltyorg/docs/docs/sandbox/apps/nabarr.md

 ## What is it?

-[Nabarr](https://github.com/l3uddz/nabarr){: target=_blank rel="noopener noreferrer" } monitors Newznab/Torznab RSS feeds to find new media to add to Sonarr and or Radarr.
+[Nabarr](https://github.com/l3uddz/nabarr) monitors Newznab/Torznab RSS feeds to find new media to add to Sonarr and or Radarr.

 | Details     |             |             |             |
 |-------------|-------------|-------------|-------------|